ito-soft-design/ambient_iot/README.md

 Next you make a channel on the Ambient.
 Then you can get a channel id, a write key and a read key for the channel.

+### Uploading data:

-Ambient data take a key from d1 to d8.
+Ambient data take keys d1 to d8.
 You set a data as a hash.

-### Uploading data:

     channel_id = 1234     # set your channel id here
     write_key = "abc.."   # set write key of the channel client = AmbientIot::Client.new channel_id, write_key:write_key # create a client
     client << { d1:1, d2:2, d3:3}   # append a data
     client.sync                     # send to Ambient site

+Timestamp is automatically added.
+If you don't want to set timestamp, set false the timestamp property.

+    client.append_timestamp = false

+In this case, timestamp is set by Ambient.

 ### Getting uploaded data: